folio-org/fqm-tools/docs/generation/01-introduction.md

 We **strongly** recommend reading through this section before starting on the others, as it will provide you with the necessary context and understanding of how FQM works and what entity types are.

-If you have any questions, or encounter something that seems harder/more confusing than it should be, please feel free to reach out to the FQM team via our [Slack channel](https://open-libr-foundation.slack.com/archives/C065XKBNARG).
+If you have any questions — or encounter something that seems harder/more confusing than it should be — please feel free to reach out to the FQM team via our [Slack channel](https://open-libr-foundation.slack.com/archives/C065XKBNARG).
 We want this to be as easy as possible for you, and we are here to help!

 ## What is FQM?
 Why should my team/module care?

-FQM, the FOLIO Query Machine, is a an easy-to-use, high-performance query engine for all of FOLIO.
+FQM (the FOLIO Query Machine) is a an easy-to-use, high-performance query engine for all of FOLIO.
 It accepts queries, processes them, and provides answers in consistent formats, allowing FOLIO modules to be queried in real-time and synthesize data from multiple modules.

 By reading this guide, you are (hopefully) interested in adding entity types to FQM for your module.
 By doing this, FQM will be able to understand your module's data, allowing users to easily query it alongside other modules' data, unlocking powerful new use cases and workflows.